jujumiago/living-civilization-framework/EDUCATION.md

 It also develops the ability to use knowledge responsibly.

-Capability without responsibility may produce harmful outcomes.
+Capability without responsibility may increase the risk of harmful outcomes.

 A living civilization encourages learners to consider: